a-sh-dev/hyd_ruby_terminal_app/README.md

 The user is asked to enter a unique name or nickname to be used to login next time and to access their log (at this point, password is not available yet).

-User then is greeted with their name and asked, "*How you doin (feeling), today?"*
+User then is greeted with their name and asked, "*How you doin (feeling), today?"* – Greetings will be displayed differently.
+For an existing user, a  "Welcome back!" is displayed and the next section follow immediately.
+For a new user, a basic information about the log system is introduced first.

-Other than to provide relief and entertainment to the user, the app also functions to track the user's feeling.
+The app also functions to track the user's feeling.
 There are two entry points for keeping track of 'today's entry', below is the first entry, and when they decide to 'call it a day' (end the app), the last one is prompted to update their feeling.

 There are two categories of feelings that the user can choose (the two category names are not visible to the user, only for back-end purpose):